Standard Booking Contract Terms and Conditions

 23. Force Majeure

 23.1 In the event of a force majeure incident that prevents the venue from operating, neither party will be liable to the other for failure to fulfil its duties as outlined in this agreement.
-For the avoidance of doubt a force majeure incident would be defined as fire, flood, strikes, the passing of acts of government, declared or undeclared war or threat of war or other hostilities, acts of terrorism or a declared pandemic directly affecting the country in which the venue is located.
+For the avoidance of doubt a force majeure incident would be defined as fire, flood, strikes, the passing of acts of government, declared or undeclared war or threat of war or other hostilities, acts of terrorism, known or suspected threat to the security of the venue or any persons at the venue or a declared pandemic directly affecting the country in which the venue is located.

 23.2 In such instances the venue would make every reasonable endeavour to source an alternate venue for the event or reschedule the event to a future agreeable date at no further cost to the client.